Price returns from injured list, Red Sox beat Jays 12-2

 GUERRERO

-While many of the 26,794 on hand were disappointed that Vladimir Guerrero Jr. was not in the starting lineup owing to a scheduled day off.
+While many of the 26,794 on hand were disappointed that Vladimir Guerrero Jr. was not in the starting lineup owing to a scheduled day off, the rookie appreciates the time off, having missed most of spring training with an oblique injury.
+“We’re just being careful,” he said.

 MOVES